basp/xil2/README.md

 An interesting thing to observe is how the `map` operator by itself could be considered rather opaque in the sense that it mostly operates on the stack instead of the queue.
 However, it does not really gobble up any values and just reshuffles and recombines them with new values.
 And, by virtue of it reducing to `infra`, we still get a lot of transparency.

-# goals
+## goals
 The main goal for this project is to keep the **Joy** programming language alive and relevant and to raise interest in stack based concatenative programming languages in general.

 This is meant to be embeddable in any .NET application.
 The main use case is embedding one or more interpreters to execute realitively simple programs in parallel or sequence or delayed by time (so that we can delay tasks on a queue of things to execute).

 Another possible scenario is to have a higher level language and transpile it to Joy/Xil.
 In fact, the original (somewhat ambitious) goal was to have an X intermediate language (where the name Xil comes from) that could serve as a general purpose, high level stack based IL for virtual machines.

-# disclaimer
+## disclaimer
 For now, this project is a toy and should not be used for production systems.
 It can be a useful playground to play with ideas though.

-# random
+## random
+### crazy identifier names
-* Joy and by deduction Xil both allow for some pretty crazy identifier names.
+Joy and by deduction Xil both allow for some pretty crazy identifier names.
 Most things are a go.
 For example you can have identifiers like `,foo`, `*bar`, `$frotz`, `#.234*foo` etc. If there's a printable character in front that is not a number it's likely good to go.

+### fooling the parser
-* The parser chokes on symbols starting with a digit (i.e. `0..9`) but since the interpreter does not care it is possible to push symbols starting with an digit onto the stack using the `intern` operator.
+The parser chokes on symbols starting with a digit (i.e. `0..9`) but since the interpreter does not care it is possible to push symbols starting with an digit onto the stack using the `intern` operator.
 ```
 xil> [3_foo] i.